-- The number of seats does not indicate how many people a boat can carry in poor weather and rough water. - Above idle speed, all passengers must be seated on the seats provided.
+- The number of seats does not indicate how many people a boat can carry in poor weather and rough water - Above idle speed, all passengers must be seated on the seats provided.

-The United States Coast Guard does not provide specific numbers for passenger capacity or cargo weight for recreational vessels 26 feet (7.92 meters) or larger.
+The United States Coast Guard does not provide specific numbers for passenger capacity or cargo weight for recreational vessels larger than 20 feet (6.09 meters).
 For safety sake, use the following information provided for the international loading standards for maximum number of passengers plus cargo weight.